Everest Base Camp Trek 14 Days

 Tengboche 3,867 m – 05 hrs.

-In the morning start walk from the lodge at Namche with short climb and then on gradual path along with views of Everest and Amadablam includes array of peaks.
-Descend towards Imjatse River and then head in a gorge within Phunke-Tenga, a small settlement.
-Over-there stop for lunch before the climb up to scenic and beautiful Tengboche.
+In the morning, start the walk from the lodge at Namche with a short climb and then on a gradual path along with views of Everest and Amadablam, including an array of peaks.
+Descend towards the Imjatse River and then head in a gorge within Phunke-Tenga, a small settlement.
+Over there, stop for lunch before the climb up to scenic and beautiful Tengboche.

-After checking into your room, visit monastery and witness monks and priest on religious activities with prayer.
-Tengboche offers great panorama of peaks with Everest and Amadablam within its lovely forest.
-These forests incorporating rhododendron-magnolia-oaks-juniper-birch and fir tree lines.
+After checking into your room, visit the monastery and witness monks and priests on religious activities with prayer.
+Tengboche offers a great panorama of peaks with Everest and Amadablam within its lovely forest.
+These forests incorporate rhododendron, magnolia, oaks, juniper, birch, and fir tree lines.

 • Day07

-Morning catching the views of surrounding peaks, where walk leads downhill past Deoboche within woodland to reach Imjatse River.
+Morning catching the views of surrounding peaks, where the walk leads downhill past Deoboche within woodland to reach the Imjatse River.
 And then cross over a steel bridge.
-From here green vegetation and tree lines ends.
-Then walk leads into windswept dry and arid country to reach Pangboche.
-Pangboche is last permanent village on route to Everest base camp adventure.
+From here, green vegetation and tree lines end.
+Then the walk leads into windswept, dry, and arid country to reach Pangboche.
+Pangboche is the last permanent village on the route to the Everest base camp adventure.

-Slowly walk leads past Pangboche heading higher with ups and down to a river.
-With last climb of the day for an hour, reach a scenic Imjatse valley at Dingboche.
-This is facing North Side of Amadablam, with views of Island Peak towards east direction.
+Slowly walk leads past Pangboche, heading higher with ups and downs to a river.
+With the last climb of the day for an hour, reach a scenic Imjatse valley at Dingboche.
+This is the north side of Amadablam, with views of Island Peak towards the east direction.

 • Day08

-After nice overnight, morning walk leads to a short climb to a ridge marked with Buddhist prayer flags and some monuments.
-So, eye views of high close peaks and then go on gradual path to walk.
+After a nice overnight stay, a morning walk leads to a short climb to a ridge marked with Buddhist prayer flags and some monuments.
+So, eye views of high, close peaks, and then go on a gradual path to walk.

-Our route leads on winding path above Pheriche valley with views of Cholatse and Taboche peaks.
-Moreover, when walk takes to Thugla, massive Khumbu glacier melts into a raging river.
+Our route leads on a winding path above the Pheriche valley with views of the Cholatse and Taboche peaks.
+Moreover, when the walk takes to Thugla, the massive Khumbu glacier melts into a raging river.

-From here, walk with gradual up to reach at Lobuche located on the corner of a wide valley beneath peaks of Lobuche East and West.
+From here, walk gradually to reach Lobuche, located on the corner of a wide valley beneath the peaks of Lobuche East and West.
 This is our overnight stay point.

 • Day09

-As walk continues in over rocky moraines and ice to reach a scenic flat areas at Gorakshep.
+As the walk continues over rocky moraines and ice to reach a scenic flat area at Gorakshep.
 This is located at the bottom of Kalapathar and Mt.
-Pumori on route to Everest base camp.
-At Gorakshep with short break catch breathe in this high altitude with dry air.
+Pumori on the route to Everest base camp.
+At Gorakshep, with a short break, catch your breath in this high altitude with dry air.

-After exciting time having achieved our goal walk back to Gorakshep.
-Stop for overnight stop before downhill walk to Lukla after a climb on top Kalapathar.
-If you are thinking why should I go Everest Base Camp then read the article ( Is Everest base Camp worth visiting ?).
+After an exciting time having achieved our goal, we walk back to Gorakshep.
+Stop for an overnight stop before the downhill walk to Lukla after a climb on top of Kalapathar.
+If you are thinking, Why should I go to Everest Base Camp?
+Then read the article Is Everest Base Camp Worth Visiting?).

 • Day10